vedranaa/cp_prototype/week1/E_files_and_folders.md

 However, when it comes to programming, gaining insight into the computer's inner workings becomes essential.
 In this text we will cover the basic concepts of the computer's file system and the command line interface (CLI).
 These concepts are fundamental to understanding how to write and execute programs.

-## Files, folders, paths
-Files and Folders:
+## Files and folders
-The information in the computer is organized into files and folders.
-TODO
+The information in the computer is organized into files and folders (also called directories).

-Paths:
+File extensions.
+Data and programs.

+Python files have the extension `.py`.

+## Paths
 Knowing the correct path ensures that you, or your program, can locate the necessary resources.

-TODO
+### Absolute and relative paths.

 If you don't provide a full path of the resource which you expect your program to use, your computer will try to find it according to some rules.

 ## Command line interface

-Using command line interface(CLI) CLI to navigate in your computer folder structure.
-GUI is often easier to use, but CLI gives an view which is more alike to the true organization.
-For example, GUI might present some resource as if it is stored on your computer, while in reality it is stored online.
-Likewise, GUI will usually omit displaying certain (hidden) files and folders, and might not show file extensions.
+An interface is a way to interact with a computer.
+A command line interface (CLI) allows you to interact with the computer by writing text.
+You are probably more familiar with the graphical user interface (GUI), where you interact with the computer by clicking on icons, buttons, and menus.
+However, the CLI is still widely used, especially in programming and system administration.

+CLI will often gives you more control over the computer than GUI.
+For example, you can see the hidden files and folders, and perform operations not accessible via GUI.
+Using CLI requires caution, as you can accidentally delete or modify important files.

+It is possible to learn to program in Python without using the CLI, but it is recommended to learn the basics of CLI, as it will give you a better understanding of how the computer works.

+### Basic commands
+We are only going to cover two features of CLI: navigating the file system and executing programs.

+Windows, Mac, and Linux have different CLIs.

 Resoources:
 - [CLI at w3schools](https://www.w3schools.com/whatis/whatis_cli.asp)